The following informal questions will guide

 What are some common antidepressant drugs, diet pills, and medicines for

-Which drug is presently being recalled due to its side effects
+transmission?
+Which drug is presently being recalled due to

 on heart valve damage?